 In collaboration with Dr. Evan MacLean at UArizona, we are measuring oxytocin, cortisol, and arginine vasopressin levels in children and dogs to learn more about the psychological and health benefits of dog-child interactions.
 This work is funded by the WALTHAM foundation and the National Institutes of Health.

 Maternal Styles in a Population of Working Dogs

 In a study led by Drs.
-Emily Bray and Evan MacLean, graduate student Gita Gnanadesikan and lab tech Erica Cook are analyzing fecal cortisol, plasma oxyotcin, and plasma vasopressin levels in dogs.
+Emily Bray and Evan MacLean, graduate student Gita Gnanadesikan and lab tech alum Erica Cook are analyzing fecal cortisol, plasma oxytocin, and plasma vasopressin levels in dogs.
 This study will assess how a dam's maternal style and the amounts of care she provides affects each puppy's behavior, cognition, hormonal profile, and eventual success in assistance dog training programs.
 This work is in partnership with Canine Companions.
 You can see some of their work here.

 Developmental Changes in Male and Female Ring-Tailed Lemur Reproductive Hormones

 Males and females undergo changes in early life that lead to sex-differentiated behaviors.
 Ring-tailed lemurs (Lemur catta) have a noted and well-documented behavioral sex divergence at maturity.
 Stephanie Meredith and Teague O'Mara were the first researchers to come to LEEP!
 They investigated whether changes in estradiol and androgens are associated with these ontogenetic behavioral changes in males and females.
 This work was supported by the National Science Foundation.